kdkrle/employee_data/README.md

 _Picture 6: Reports_

-Below is a frame for choosing one of several options, which are also a short description of the results that we will get by opening a new form.
+Below is a frame for choosing one of several options, which are, at the same time, a short description of the results that we will get by opening a new form.

 'Hijerarhija firme' (Company Hierarchy) is a graphic representation of the level of hierarchy in the company.
 Below the title and subtitle is a short legend and information to interpret this display.
-The display itself is below that in a separate frame 'Hijerarhija pozicija u firmi' (Hierarchy of positions in the company).
+The display itself is below that, in a separate frame 'Hijerarhija pozicija u firmi' (Hierarchy of positions in the company).

 ![5 1a - Company Hierarchy (upper part)](https://github.com/kdkrle/employee_data/assets/59825527/e2b1ed2a-a16f-4b46-8fe4-62b3a0f9ee27)